-Welcome to the F5 deployment guide for Citrix[®] VDI applications, including XenApp[®], XenDesktop[®], and StoreFront with the BIG-IP v11.2 system and later.
-This guide shows how to configure the BIG-IP Local Traffic Manager (LTM) and Access Policy Manager (APM) for delivering a complete remote access and intelligent traffic management solution that ensures application availability, improves performance and provides a flexible layer of security for Citrix VDI deployments.
+Welcome to the F5 deployment guide for Citrix® XenApp® with BIG-IP v11.2 and later.
+This guide shows how to configure the BIG-IP Local Traffic Manager (LTM) and Access Policy Manager (APM) for delivering a complete remote access and intelligent traffic management solution that ensures application availability, improves performance and provides a flexible layer of security for Citrix XenApp and XenDesktop deployments.

-This document also contains guidance on configuring the BIG-IP APM for two factor authentication with RSA SecurID.
+This document also contains guidance on configuring the BIG-IP system for Citrix StoreFront, as well as using the BIG-IP APM for two factor authentication with RSA SecurID.